heshamMassoud/tip-calculator/README.md

 #### Useful commands

-#####In shell:

-######Linting:

-Please lint the project locally before committing to check for code styling and conventions (same command will be executed by CI/Travis):
+#####Linting

+Same commands will be executed by CI/Travis:

--Install swiftlint using homebrew
+- Install swiftlint using homebrew with `brew install swiftlint`.
-`brew install swiftlint`
-or install it in a different way
--Lint the local project by being in it the root directory, then running:
+- Lint the project locally by running `swiftlint lint` in the root directory.
-`swiftlint lint`

 #### Acceptance tests
--TODO
+TODO

 #### Useful files
 - `.swiftlint.yml` the custom linting configuration for the project